ufukusubutun/ufukusubutun.github.io/_pages/about.md

 Greetings from New York City!
 This is Ufuk!
 And here's [my résumé](assets/pdf/Ufuk_Usubutun_Resume.pdf)

 My PhD focuses on the cross-layer analysis and modeling of networking protocols and systems.
 I have extensive experience interpreting standards in different realms (e.g. IETF, 3GPP, Open-RAN, Ultra Ethernet) and protocol implementations (e.g. Linux TCP).
-I conduct my experiments on networking testbeds (e.g. Cloudlab, Fabric) and I am experienced with Markov modeling techniques.
-I also have some experience optimizing routing algorithms.
+I conduct my experiments on networking testbeds (e.g. Cloudlab, Fabric) and I am experienced with analytical modeling of queuing systems.
+I am also experienced with network optimization.

 Since the start of my PhD at NYU in 2020, I interned with *Nokia Bell Labs* (on routing optimization), with *AT&T Labs Research* (on 5G RRC Layer Modeling) and *Marvell Semiconductors* (on Ultra Ethernet Transport Protocols).
 I am also still actively working with *AT&T Labs Research* as a research collaborator.